Promineo-Tech/frontend-technologies/Week1/readme.md

 1. Attach labels to each of your `<input />` elements
 1. Use a `<button>` tag whenever you use an `onclick` event handler.
 For more reasons on why you should try to always use a button with an onclick, see here: https://blog.benmyers.dev/clickable-divs/

 > Note: As of Oct.
 2019, the Supreme Court has cleared the way for discrimination law suits against websites that are not accessible to people with disabilities.
-The Supreme Court let stand a ruling that the Americans With Disabilities act requires web pages to be equally accessible as any other utility to those with disabilities.
-This means that creating accessible websites will be legally mandatory in the near future.
-In light of this, be aware that chrome has developer tools that can help audit accessibility issues, and you can also add this extension that provides more advanced features for discovering accessibility issues: https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US
+This means that creating accessible websites will be legally mandatory in the future.
+The chrome browser has developer tools that can help audit accessibility issues, such as: https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US

 </details>